mirus-ua/hugo-theme-re-terminal/README.md

 So, welcome aboard!
 I'm excited to have you join us on this journey as we shape the future of Hugo Theme re-Terminal together.
 Let's get started!

+## Changes vs original Terminal
+- removed all deprecated HUGO code
+- comments counter for pages
+- added post base primitive for more flexible pages where you can embed your code
+- site top banner, aka call to action banner
+- migrated from SCSS variable to CSS' Native, it brings super easy color customization via `style.css`
+- add submenus for the main menu

 ----

 ![re-Terminal](https://github.com/mirus-ua/hugo-theme-re-terminal/blob/main/images/screenshot.png?raw=true)